abpframework/abp/docs/en/Community-Articles/2023-04-15-Converting-Create-Edit-Modal-To-Page/POST.md

 # CreateBookComponent Page

-Create new component by name `create-book` in your project.
+Create a new component by the name `create-book` in your project.
 ```bash
   yarn ng g c book/create-book --skip-tests --style=none
 ```